JenniferRanjani/tensorflow-vs-pytorch/README.md

 # Tensorflow vs PyTorch

-In this repository, I have created simple and equivalent models in both PyTorch and Tensorflow for MNIST dataset.
-Learners can use this code to understand and convert the basic model between these frameworks.
+This repository could be refered if you are looking a solution for one of following issues:
+* PyTorch and Tensorflow equivalent models for MNIST dataset, both training and prediction
+* Convert CNN or LSTM models between PyTorch and Tensorflow.
+* PyTorch equivalent to tensorflow's model.summary()
+* Deciding the LSTM parameters using PyTorch

 # Table of Contents